Stake-Weighted Age: Is Numerai's Meta-Model Getting Older?

 Every prospective participant asks this.
 If the leaderboard is locked up by entrenched veterans, there is little reason to join.

 The score gap is small and not consistently in the veterans' favor.
-The newcomer line (orange) trades leads with the veteran line (teal) across the full history, and the two track each other closely through most of the tournament.
-Newcomers are noisier — their cohort is smaller in any given round — but they are not systematically worse scorers.
+The newcomer line (orange) trades leads with the veteran line (teal) across the full history, tracking it closely through most of the tournament.
+Newcomers are noisier because their cohort is smaller in any given round, but they are not systematically worse scorers.

 The gap has not widened over time either.
-Numerai is not becoming impenetrable to new entrants on scoring.
-What has changed is that both groups are operating against a higher baseline than they were 800 rounds ago.
+Numerai is not becoming impenetrable to new entrants on score.
+Both groups are competing in a more mature field than they were 800 rounds ago, but the newcomer line still gets chances to lead.

 Who Holds the Stake?